Canal de l’Ourcq

-Two thirds of it were completed during the last part of the First Empire and it was completed in 1821.
+Two thirds were completed at the final fall of the First Empire and it was completed in 1821.

 To improve the inadequate water supply to the canal, it was decided to take water from a tributary on the left bank of the Ourcq.
 After some hesitation as to whether it should be a water supply or a navigable canal, the choice fell on the latter.

 Napoleon III and Haussmann, the prefet of the Seine, decided to solve the problem by allowing the City of Paris to draw water from the Marne to maintain the waters of the Canal de l’Ourcq.
 Two water-pumping stations were built to accomplish this, in Seine-et-Marne, at Trilbardou and Villers-les-Rigault.